Lam Research (LRCX) Q4 2017 Results - Earnings Call Transcript

 Harlan Sur - JPMorgan Securities LLC

 Thanks for the color there.
-And then on the installed base business, obviously great to see the continued growth trends there, very stable and (32:12) business.
+And then on the installed base business, obviously great to see the continued growth trends there, very stable annuity-like business.
 I'm assuming that you guys are also driving leverage in this segment, maybe Doug, if you could comment on services' op margin performance versus corporate margins, are service op margins accretive to corporate average?
 And are you guys able to drive the same amount of leverage that you are for the total business?

 Douglas R. Bettinger - Lam Research Corp.